inex/ixp-manager-docs-md/docs/usage/core-bundles.md

 Other than that, the VLAN interface add / edit form has all the same elements as the wizard with one addition:

-* `Busy host`: this flag indicates that the customer's router is unusually slow to reply to ICMP echo requests and that when monitoring, the configuraiton should allow for warnings after a 5sec RTT rather than 1sec.
+* `Busy host`: this flag indicates that the customer's router is unusually slow to reply to ICMP echo requests and that when monitoring, the configuration should allow for warnings after a 5sec RTT rather than 1sec.